chrisbra/unicode.vim/README.md

 [easydigraph](https://github.com/Rykka/easydigraph.vim) Only supports easier digraph generation.

 ###License & Copyright

+© 2009-2014 by Christian Brabandt.
 The Vim License applies.
 See `:h license`

-© 2009-2014 by Christian Brabandt

 __NO WARRANTY, EXPRESS OR IMPLIED.
 USE AT-YOUR-OWN-RISK__